SouravKumarPandit/mvvm_flutter/README.md

 # mvvm_flutter
-Light weight plugin having few classes to organise you flutter code and follow MVVM pattern.with size scaling features , check example code
+Light weight plugin having few classes to organize you flutter code and follow MVVM pattern.with size scaling features , check example code
 ## Getting Started

 This project is a starting point for a Flutter